“Cyberpunk” as a Genre And Not Just 2077

 The corporate conspiracy is just a fact of life anymore.
 We don’t need to theorize what it will be like.
 Your identity is compromised and sold.
 It’s really nothing new.
 As we continue our cruise into the rest of the 21st century, I think things are going to be pretty interesting.

 Gee, I inadvertently turned this into a 2020 recap, but oh well.
 Years ago I was captivated by the potential for spontaneous inter-global passenger and cargo traffic as technology advances.
-I had hardly traveled and longed for the opportunity to be available to everyone.
-This year though, we can’t even go to Canada from the USA.
-Tourism is crashing down and I really don’t know what’s next.
-Everybody is poor, so there’s that too.
-The economy isn’t taking advantage of us anymore, it’s sputtering to a halt.
-But some things are just changing and even getting better.
-The political stuff terrifies me.
-But it’s all documented and cataloged, so I guess we’ll just have to wait and remember what happens.
+I had hardly traveled and longed for the opportunity to have access to anywhere anytime.
+In 2020, I couldn’t even go to Canada from the USA.

 P.S.
-If you want to read some of my favorite cyberpunk titles, the top 5 are, without contest: Neuromancer, Pattern Recognition, Snow Crash, Jennifer Government and, I’m serious, Ready Player One.
-Ready Player One is cyberpunk, I refuse to deny it that.
+If you want to read some of my favorite cyberpunk titles, the top 6 are, without contest: Do Androids Dream of Electric Sheep?; Neuromancer; Pattern Recognition; Snow Crash; Jennifer Government and, I’m serious, Ready Player One.
+That last one, the Ernest Cline book is cyberpunk for a more conventional audience.

 This article was brought to you by books, audiobooks, movies, video games, the internet, and readers like you too.
 Thank you so much for reading MrDavePizza.com.
 I hope you enjoyed this content and will continue to do so by looking around.